nitpack/tgfilebotter2/docs/DEPLOYMENT_GUIDE.md

 ## 3.2 Basic Linux Commands

-Here are the only commands you need to know:

 | Command | What it does |
 |---------|--------------|
 | `ls` | List files in current folder |